shongscience/mmt-hectospec-automated-detection/README.md

       ** There are some hard-wired simulation data of reliability and completeness of detections, applicable to MMT/Hectospec only.

-    E. Then we have all detection information as attached "eps" files.
+    E. The attached "eps" files are automatically generated.